-Length (6 + 4N), where N is the number of care-of addresses advertised.
+- Length (6 + 4N), where 6 accounts for the number of bytes in the Sequence Number, Registration Lifetime, flags, and reserved fields, and N is the number of care-of addresses advertised. - Sequence Number

-Sequence Number

 The count of Agent Advertisement messages sent since the agent was initialized (Section 2.3.2).